lugenx/ecohabit/docs/how-to-contribute.md

 If you prefer to clone via SSH, feel free to go that route instead.

 ---
-Another way of getting the link is to copy this format for HTTPS:
+Another way of getting the link for cloning is to use this format:

 ```
 https://github.com/<YOUR GITHUB NAME>/ecohabit